University of New Brunswick: Medical Training Centre

 The University of New Brunswick's Medical Training Centre is the first anglophone school of medicine in New Brunswick.
 It is a joint medical programme, offered with Dalhousie University Faculty of Medicine.

 Polytechnic controversy

 In the fall of 2007, a report commissioned by the provincial government recommended that UNBSJ and the New Brunswick Community College be reformed and consolidated into a new polytechnic post-secondary institute.
 The proposal immediately came under heavy criticism and led to several organized protests.
 Under heavy fire from the public, the Graham government eventually announced that it would set aside the possibility of UNB Saint John losing its status as a university and would refer the report to a working group for further study.
-The government would go on to announce in January that UNBSJ would retain its liberal arts program and its association with UNB and the working group reported back to government in May, with its findings and government's response being made public in June.
+The government would go on to announce in January that UNBSJ would retain its liberal arts programme and its association with UNB and the working group reported back to government in May, with its findings and government's response being made public in June.